-The Delta Stewardship Council (Council) staff consulted with California Native American tribes and met with community-based organizations in the Delta to understand how tribes and communities are affected by these environmental impacts and the challenges they face in being fairly included in environmental decisions.
-Through these conversations, public comments, and other sources, Council staff identified some key representational, procedural, and distributional issues that Delta tribes and communities encounter when working with public agencies and governments.
+The Delta Stewardship Council (Council) consulted with California Native American tribes and met with community-based organizations in the Delta to understand how tribes and communities are affected by these environmental impacts and the challenges they face in being fairly included in environmental decisions.
+Through these conversations, public comments, and other sources, Council staff identified some key representational, procedural, and distributional issues that tribes and communities encounter when working with public agencies and governments in the Delta.
+It is important to note that common environmental justice issues also impact tribal communities disproportionately.